cleverJS/backend/README.md

 - You may use the tool partial.
 - You may replace suggested Http/WebSocket servers with any.
 - You may use your lovely logger.
-- You may use your project structure.
+- You may use your favorite project structure.
 - You may override everything in your way.